-{\bf Edge $k$-bounded recourse} \ This model was introduced and studied by Avitabile {\em et al.}~\cite{AvitabileMathieu:13:Online} for the edge arrival setting, in the context of a much broader class of online packing problems.
-They gave an algorithm, which we call AMP, that combines doubling techniques with optimal solutions to offline instances of the problem, which has competitive ratio $1 + O \left( \frac{\log k}{k} \right)$ (see Section~\ref{sec:upper_bound} for an analysis of AMP).
+\paragraph{$k$ edge-recourse} \ This model was introduced and studied by Avitabile {\em et al.}~\cite{AvitabileMathieu:13:Online} for the edge arrival setting, in the context of a much broader class of online packing problems.
+They gave an algorithm, which we call AMP, that combines doubling techniques with optimal solutions to offline instances of the problem, and which has competitive ratio $1 + O \left( \frac{\log k}{k} \right)$ (see Section~\ref{sec:upper_bound} for an analysis of AMP).
+We note that this result is formulated in~\cite{AvitabileMathieu:13:Online} in a ``dual'' setting.
+More precisely,~\cite{AvitabileMathieu:13:Online} asks the question: how big should the edge budget $k$ be such that there is a $(1+\varepsilon)$-competitive online algorithm that makes at most $k$ changes per edge?
+They showed that $k=O(\ln(1/\varepsilon)/\varepsilon)$ suffices.
 On the negative side, they showed that no randomized algorithm can be better than $1+1/(9k-1)$-competitive; we note also that their construction implies a lower bound of $1+1/k$ for all deterministic algorithms.

-Boyar \emph{et al.}~\cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} showed that the deterministic competitive ratio is $2$ for $k=1$ and $3/2$ for $k=2$, and these optimal ratios are achieved by the greedy algorithm.
+Boyar \emph{et al.}~\cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} showed that the deterministic competitive ratio is $2$, if $k=1$, and $3/2$, if $k=2$, and this optimal competitive ratio is achieved by the greedy algorithm.
 Moreover~\cite{BoyarFavrholdt:17:Relaxing-the-Irrevocability} studied several other problems for a value of the recourse parameter equal to 2, such as independent set, vertex cover and minimum spanning forest.

-{\bf Minimizing recourse} \ Bernstein {\em et al.}~\cite{Bernstein:2018aa} studied a different recourse model in which the algorithm has to maintain an optimal matching, while minimizing a recourse measure, namely the number of times edges enter or leave the matching maintained by the algorithm.
+\paragraph{Minimizing recourse} \ Bernstein {\em et al.}~\cite{Bernstein:2018aa} studied a different recourse model in which the algorithm has to maintain an optimal matching.
+More specifically, recourse here is expressed in terms of the total number of times edges enter or leave the algorithm's matching.
 They considered the setting of a bipartite graph and the vertex arrival model and showed that a simple greedy algorithm achieves optimality using $O(n \log^2 n)$ replacements, where $n$ is the number of nodes in the arriving bipartition, whereas the corresponding lower bound for any replacement strategy is $\Omega(n \log n)$.

-The results of Avitabile {\em et al.}~\cite{AvitabileMathieu:13:Online} were originally formulated in a similar dual setting.
-More precisely,~\cite{AvitabileMathieu:13:Online} asks the question: how big should the edge budget $k$ be such that there is a $1+\varepsilon$ competitive online algorithm that makes at most $k$ changes per edge?
-They showed that $k=O(\ln(1/\varepsilon)/\varepsilon)$ suffices.